 Tampa Car Accident Lawyer Near You

-Injured in a car accident and thinking about hiring a Tampa car accident lawyer?
+Injured in a car accident and thinking about hiring a car accident lawyer in Tampa?
 If so, you’ve probably noticed that there are tons of accident law firms that want your case.

-- We have a reputation for excellence.
+- We are a law firm with a reputation for excellence.
 That excellence has been recognized by U.S. News and World Report with a “Best Law Firm” rating, an A+ Rating with the BBB, and an “AV” Rating with Martindale-Hubbell, which is the highest possible rating.

 - We’ve been around for over 30 years and have helped over 20k clients.
 When you hire Abrahamson & Uiterwyk to handle your Tampa accident injury claim you can be confident that we’re not some fly-by-night operation.
 As car accident lawyers, we’re deeply committed to the Tampa community.

 - You don’t pay us unless we win.
 It costs you nothing to hire our Tampa car accident lawyers.
 We only take a fee if we successfully recover money for you.
 Our car accident lawyers also offer free consultations.
 If you think you might have a claim, we are ready to tell you for sure.

 - We’re frequently referred cases by other attorneys and by former clients.
 We consider it a great compliment that our colleagues in the legal profession, and our former clients, think highly enough of our Firm to refer us to their friends and family.